Wishing you knew more about Aboriginal culture? Search no more.

 Timeline recorded a song based on the Myall Creek Massacre called John Fleming (the leader of the stockmen) which can be heard in full on Timeline's website.

-A play about the Myall Creek Massacre
+Plays about the Myall Creek massacre

 Maurice Strandgard wrote a play titled Massacre which was published in 1991.
 It was performed at the Castlemaine Fringe Festival in Castlemaine, Victoria.